-That said, these items are not allowed on cruise ships, which use federal law instead of state laws.
+That said, these items are not allowed on cruise ships.
+Cruise lines follow federal law instead of state laws.
 As well, the items are prohibited in a number of countries, so the cruise line restricts you from bringing CBD or marijuana to comply with rules in any port you might visit.

 It’s not a good idea to try and sneak them on either as we’ve seen stories of local law enforcement in some countries detaining passengers for these items.